|CNY Hiking HOME PAGE||Catskill Forest Preserve||Catskill 3500 Club||Slide Mountain|

 Hiking Trails in Slide Mountain Wilderness

-All 35 miles of trail in this area are open exclusively to foot travel, affording the visitor an uninterrupted back country experience.
+All 35 miles of trails in this area are open exclusively to foot travel, giving visitors an uninterrupted back country experience.
 Harboring the tallest of the Catskill Peaks and offering numerous trailside vistas, the Slide Mountain trail network is quite attractive and, as a result, is the most heavily visited wilderness trail system in the Catskills.
 Visitors seeking solitude are less likely to encounter others during mid-week.
+The 350 mile aqua blazed Long Path travels through the Slide Mountain Wilderness.

 For all but the northernmost mile, the Woodland Valley - Denning Trail follows an old carriage road, making this an easy to moderate hike with steady, moderate ascents.
 Other than its historical significance as the sole thoroughfare from Phoenicia to Claryville in the days of horse and carriage, its greatest attribute is that it offers the public access to other trails.